ibm-cloud-docs/power-iaas/ordering-direct-link.md

         <td>IBM Power Virtual Server</td>
       </tr></table>

-  Direct Link 2.0 is available in all current locations except Toronto 1.
-Each region or service requires its own Direct Link Connect.
-For example, If you want to connect to the VMs in Dallas 12 region, you must order a Direct Link for Dallas 12.
-This does not allow or enable connections to the VMs in any other service with in Dallas, example Dallas 13.
+  - Direct Link 2.0 is available in all current locations except Toronto 1.

+  - Each location requires its own Direct Link Connect.
+For example, If you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs Frankfurt 05.
   {: note}

 - **Routing Option** - Select <strong>Local Routing (Free)</strong> to access all the data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all the IBM Cloud data centers in the world.